This guide will introduce you to Innoslate by taking you on a tour of its basic concepts, terminology, and navigation.

 An Asset entity specifies an object, person, or organization that performs an action, such as a system, subsystem, component, or element.

-An Input/Output entity specifies the matter, energy, and/or information input to, triggers (controls), or output from an Action
+An Input/Output entity specifies the matter, energy, and/or information input to, triggers (controls), or output from an Action.

-Conduit entity specifies the means for physically transporting Input/Output entities between Asset entities.
+A Conduit entity specifies the means for physically transporting Input/Output entities between Asset entities.
 It has limitations (attributes) of capability and latency.

-Characteristic entity specifies properties of an entity.
+A Characteristic entity specifies properties of an entity.

 For more details on the entity classes, their attributes, relationships, and attributes on relationships, click here.